A Husband Tries to Mess with Texas

 Here’s a recap of “Writer’s Block,” the Forensic Files episode about the case, plus additional information from internet research.

-Richard Lyon was born on April 22, 1957 to a middle class family in Connecticut.
+Richard Lyon was born on April 22, 1957 to a middle class family of five children in Connecticut.
+His father sold insurance.
 He attended the University of Massachusetts at Amherst, then headed to the Harvard School of Design for a graduate degree in landscaping and architecture.

 Ivy League sweethearts.
 There, he met Nancy Dillard, whose parents were wealthy and influential enough for her father’s nickname to be Big Daddy.
 He had made a fortune in commercial real estate in Texas.
 But the money hadn’t spoiled Nancy.
 She was hard-working and practical.